danielballan/pims2-prototype/README.md

 dependency.

 What have I gained for my effort?
 If all I care about is my particular file format, not much.
-I'll see no benefit to installing pims itself; I can just import and use my PIMS-compatible reader class directly from my package.
+I might not find the new reader class any more convenient than my original I/O code which underlies it.

 But when I or one of my collaborators needs to read two different kinds of formats, perhaps to align microscopy images with images from another instrument